-Many of those weighing options for vision correction naturally wonder: does insurance cover LASIK and other laser vision correction procedures like SMILE, PRK, LASEK, or epi-LASEK?
-The good news is some insurance policies do offer benefits that can help with the cost of laser vision correction, but, as with most things, the details matter.
+Many of those weighing options for eye correction surgery naturally wonder: does insurance cover laser eye surgery procedures like LASIK, SMILE, PRK, or LASEK?
+The good news is some insurance policies do offer benefits that can help with the cost of laser eye surgery, but, as with most things, the details matter.

 Does Insurance Cover LASIK?